GJMeijer/DRAM/README.md

 ## Detailed function documentation

 For each of the functions in the package, a help page can be opened by typing `?function_name` in the R console, where `function_name` is the name of the function you want to see the documentation of.

+## Copyright and Licence

+Copyright (C) 2021 University of Bath

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.